Kuda-gitsune: Aliases

-According to one summarization, the term kuda-gitsune (クダ狐) is prevalent in the central region (Chūbu region, around Nagoya), whereas the appellation izuna tends to be used in the northeast (Tōhoku), and osaki in the northern Kantō region.
+According to one summarization, the term kuda-gitsune (クダ狐) is prevalent in the Central region (Chūbu region), whereas the appellation izuna tends to be used in north-central Nagano and the northeast (Tōhoku), and osaki in the northern Kantō region.

 Geography

+The kuda-gitsune lore has traditionally been found in Shinano Province (present-day Nagano Prefecture, in the northern Central Region) and has been associated with the Iizuna gongen, the deity of Mount Iizuna in the area of Togakushi or the Iizuna or Izuna ritual (Izuna no hō (飯綱の法), practiced in shugendō) based on its worship (cf. §Izuna below).

-The kuda-gitsune lore is found in Nagano Prefecture, and Chūbu region and parts of the Tōkai region (Mikawa and Tōtomi Provinces of old), southern Kantō region, Tōhoku region, and so on.
-There are no legends of kudagitsune in Kantō besides the Chiba Prefecture and Kanagawa Prefecture, and this is said to be because Kantō is the domain of the osaki fox.
+The kuda-gitsune also occurred in the folk-belief of more southerly portions of the Central Region known as the Tōkai subregion, namely Mikawa (in present-day Aichi) and Tōtomi Provinces (present-day Shizuoka Prefecture).
+It also forms part of the folklore in the southern Kantō region, Tōhoku region, and elsewhere.
+There are no legends of kuda-gitsune in Kantō besides the Chiba Prefecture and Kanagawa Prefecture, and this is said to be because Kantō is the domain of the osaki fox tradition.

-These lore of the kanko (kuda-gitsune) are also said to be numerous in the northern mountains of Suruga, Tōtōmi, and Mikawa Provinces.
+Despite the localizations above, the ability of using the kanko/kudagitsune is purportedly obtained by trained yamabushi (the ascetics of shugendō) at their holiest sites, either Mount Kinpu or Mount Ōmine (in present-day Nara Prefecture), according to Asakawa Zen'an who wrote the essay Zen'an zuihitsu.